Request for Proposals for Biomolecular Simulation Time on Anton

 - Requested Resources (1 page maximum): Investigators must clearly state and provide justification for the number of Anton MD simulation units requested for their project subject to the limits given in Estimating Requested Simulation Resources.
 The justification should provide strong scientific arguments as to why the length and number of proposed simulation runs will be both sufficient and necessary to achieve the stated scientific objectives.
 Please refer to the Estimating Requested Simulation Resources section for benchmarks to facilitate estimation of requested resources.
 No more than a total of 460,000 MD simulation units (9.1 machine-days) can be requested per PI.

 Progress Report (separate document required for groups with previous allocations only – 2 pages maximum): The Progress Report should describe how the PI’s current or prior allocation was used and summarize the findings or results.
 These results can be discussed in the context of publications, presentations, and other communications resulting from this work, but all information required to assess progress should be clearly communicated in the text of the progress report itself and should not depend on reviewers reading supporting documents or any other external documents.
 The Progress Report should also explain any significant digressions from the originally proposed resource usage plan for the prior period.
+Repeat applications by a given PI that are unaccompanied by a progress report will not be considered.

 If a PI’s allocation was significantly underutilized, the Progress Report should briefly describe the reasons for the underutilization and any mitigation by the PI to avoid the situation with the current allocation.
+PIs that demonstrate a pattern of low utilization across multiple allocation periods, without strong justification for this underutilization, will receive a lower ranking.

 Important Dates and Proposal Review Process